HOW TO HIDE A HICKEY – CLOTHING & ACCESSORIES

 - Add a cold compress of some kind (ice wrapped in a towel, a cold spoon etc.) as soon as you see you have one.
 It will help reduce the swelling and redness.
 Remember, never put ice directly on the bruise.
 This is a rule for any ice anyways.
 There should always be a barrier between the cold and your skin.

 - Gently brush the area with a new toothbrush to get circulation going and break up the bruise faster (use this in conjunction with ice for maximum effect)

 - Adding something warm can promote blood circulation – like a warm towel or heating pad

 - Gentle massaging from the center of the bruise and outwards can also help a little.

 - Try aspirin, vitamin K, or aloe vera

 ONE FINAL WAY ... put a hickey on someplace other than the neck!
 Yes, you can put one anywhere on the body!
 This way, the receiver can be comfortable and safe.

-Have any other hickey-hiding tips?
+Have any suggestions on how to hide a hickey?
 Share in the comments!